rounded corner photo collage of First Light images on a slant

 Fridays: Join a candlelit choir

-Add a spark of joy to your First Light experience by joining a one-night candlelight choir led by Choir Revolution!
-No singing experience or skill needed, just bring your voice and your spirit.
+Add an extra spark of joy to your First Light experience by joining a one-night candlelight choir led by Choir Revolution!

 Cost is an additional $15 per person (tax included) and registration is required.